Financial-Times/dotcom-page-kit/packages/anvil-pluggable/readme.md

 ### Resource

-A resource is just a value that will be used by the app to determine how to proceed.
-It is expected that altering this value would somehow also alter how the app behaves.
+A resource is a value that will be used by the app to determine how to proceed.
+It is expected that altering this value would in some way also alter how the app behaves.

 ### Resource Handler